ChausseBenjamin/rafta/README.md

 - A **clean schema** designed for anyone to build clients.
 - **No scope creep** — task management, nothing more.
 - **Built for hackers** — SQLite backend, no lock-in.
+- Self-hosted **Server Approach** - Ensuring a common source of truth for all your devices

 If you want a TODO system that *stays out of your way* and works wherever *you* work (Neovim, shell, mobile, etc.), take part in the development of rafta.